goatandsheep/McMaster_Notes/SFWR_ENG_4DB3.md

 * `MIN`
 * `MAX`
 * `COUNT(*)`: number of tuples
+* `GROUP BY <attribute
-* `GROUP BY <attribute>, <attribute_n>`: specifies that the aggregation is repeated for every available attribute instead of being done on everything
+*  <attribute_n>`: specifies that the aggregation is repeated for every available attribute instead of being done on everything

+`HAVING`:
+: May refer to attributes only if they are either

+* A grouping attribute, or
+* Aggregated

 > **Hints**
 >